usds/website-staging/_news-and-blog/2024-06-18-improving-the-parenthood-journey-through-peer-support.md

 In July 2023, as the pilot was implemented across a diverse range of communities, APN services could not be a “one size fits all” approach.
 Families also shared how meaningful and life-giving it was to have someone listen and check in on them.

-Sites were given a folder of customizable templates to help onboard APNs:&#x20;
+Sites were given a folder of customizable templates to help onboard APNs:

-- A menu of services presented the ways APNs can support clients,&#x20;
+- A menu of services presented the ways APNs can support clients,
-- A role description to help identify and recruit alums into the APN role,   &#x20;
+- A role description to help identify and recruit alums into the APN role,
-- An offering description to help promote the service to their clients, and finally,&#x20;
+- An offering description to help promote the service to their clients, and finally,
 - Refresher documents on how to navigate the Medicaid and WIC enrollment process

 ## How it's going

 Since July 2023, APN services have been launched in six communities nationwide, and 15 navigators have served 200+ families across the United States in tribal, urban, and rural areas.
-Our initial pilot sites, all community-based organizations, include:&#x20;
+Our initial pilot sites, all community-based organizations, include:

-- Center for Black Women's Wellness, Atlanta Healthy Start Initiative, Atlanta, GA&#x20;
+- Center for Black Women's Wellness, Atlanta Healthy Start Initiative, Atlanta, GA
-- Family Road Healthy Start, Baton Rouge, Louisiana&#x20;
+- Family Road Healthy Start, Baton Rouge, Louisiana
-- Great Plains Tribal Leaders' Health Board Healthy Start, Turtle Mountain Reservation, North Dakota&#x20;
+- Great Plains Tribal Leaders' Health Board Healthy Start, Turtle Mountain Reservation, North Dakota
-- Greater Harlem Healthy Start at Northern Manhattan Perinatal Partnership, Harlem, New York&#x20;
+- Greater Harlem Healthy Start at Northern Manhattan Perinatal Partnership, Harlem, New York
-- Pee Dee Healthy Start, Inc., Florence and surrounding Pee Dee Region, South Carolina&#x20;
+- Pee Dee Healthy Start, Inc., Florence and surrounding Pee Dee Region, South Carolina
-- SHIELDS for Families Healthy Start, South Los Angeles, California&#x20;
+- SHIELDS for Families Healthy Start, South Los Angeles, California

-Midway through the pilot, the team visited each community to connect with families and the APNs supporting them.&#x20;
+Midway through the pilot, the team visited each community to connect with families and the APNs supporting them.

-- 81% of families reported their APN made it easier for them to get access to resources&#x20;
+- 81% of families reported their APN made it easier for them to get access to resources
-- 61% reported that after working with an APN, they felt confident they could find resources for themselves and their children.&#x20;
+- 61% reported that after working with an APN, they felt confident they could find resources for themselves and their children.

 Moms also shared how APNs directly improved their experience applying for benefits and community resources.
-"Navigators…they put a 'umph' in \[the process], and we get approved quicker," a mom in Baton Rouge told our team. &#x20;
+"Navigators…they put a 'umph' in \[the process], and we get approved quicker," a mom in Baton Rouge told our team.

-Moms felt that the peer aspect of the service allowed for a comfortable and safe space to ask for help.&#x20;
+Moms felt that the peer aspect of the service allowed for a comfortable and safe space to ask for help.

 "Honestly, I am receiving more than I thought I would.
 I would feel like she was a very easy person to talk to.
 I feel safe with her.
 Just knowing that she wants to help me…Just having someone open doesn't feel like a job for her.
-It is genuine," a mom in Atlanta shared.  &#x20;
+It is genuine," a mom in Atlanta shared.

 ## Building organizational capacity with APNs

-In addition to speaking with families and APNs, our team sat with site leadership and community health workers (CHWs) to understand the impact of APN services at their Healthy Start site. &#x20;
+In addition to speaking with families and APNs, our team sat with site leadership and community health workers (CHWs) to understand the impact of APN services at their Healthy Start site.

-- 100% of Healthy Start pilot site leadership reported that APNs positively impacted Healthy Start care teams and that they would recommend the program to other Healthy Start sites.&#x20;
+- 100% of Healthy Start pilot site leadership reported that APNs positively impacted Healthy Start care teams and that they would recommend the program to other Healthy Start sites.
-- 85% of the Healthy Start pilot's leadership team stated that the APNS pilot improved their Healthy Start program overall.&#x20;
+- 85% of the Healthy Start pilot's leadership team stated that the APNS pilot improved their Healthy Start program overall.
 - CHWs reported that APNs saved an average of 7.3 monthly hours once they started working at their site.

 Our initial focus on streamlining benefits enrollment was just the beginning.
-APNs' unexpected but invaluable contribution went beyond facilitating a smoother customer experience.&#x20;
+APNs' unexpected but invaluable contribution went beyond facilitating a smoother customer experience.

 <blockquote class="pullquote" markdown="1">